abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ## Conclusion

-In this article, I've highlighted some features that shipped with .NET 7.
+In this article, I've highlighted some features that were shipped with .NET 7.

-> I've added a references section down below, so you can check the references and see other features came with this version.
+> I've added a references section down below, so you can check the references and see other features that came with this version.

 Thanks for reading the article and I hope you find it helpful.
 See you in the next one!